WakeskaterX/QuadPong/Readme.md

 QuadPong is a four player online pong game, played out on the server & rendered on the client.
 The purpose of the project is to practice server side architecture, client synchronization, physics and vector mathematics by making a simple multiplayer game with rooms, etc.

+It's still a work in progress, multiplayer, rooms, etc will be added later.

 ###Run the Game:

 **Prerequisites:**